Surge XT Nightly Releases

 Caveats

-Our minimum advice if you use a nightly is to use a limiter on the output.
+Our minimum advice if you use the nightlies is to use a limiter on the output.
 We have made DSP errors in the nightlies before which created nasty clicks and pops, in worst cases sudden blasts of noise.